Small Charities Dialogue Day

 The challenges small charities face

+Scotland has more charities per head of the population than any other UK region.
+Small charities make up the greater part of the international development sector in Scotland.
+70% of the Alliance’s current members have a turnover of under £500,000.
 Many small charities have no paid staff, or office, and are entirely run by volunteers.
 Many of these charities were established to tackle just one cause or issue, often in one geographical area, and they work with little public awareness of these objectives.

 Small charities working internationally in Scotland face a challenging operating environment.
 The 2018 OSCR report on Charities, Public Trust and Regulation reported that only 16% of the public trusted international charities completely, compared to 49% of the public who trust local charities completely.
 The same report stated that funding remains the single biggest issue for charities across Scotland, but small charities cited volunteer recruitment most often as a challenge.